qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/data/gnuplot_format/index.rst.txt

    .. py:method:: read_one_file(data_set, f, ids_read)

-      Called by Formatter.read to bring one data file into a DataSet.
+      Called by Formatter.read to bring one data file into a DataSetPP.
 Setpoint data may be duplicated across multiple files, but each measured DataArray must only map to one file.

       args:
-          data_set: the DataSet we are reading into
+          data_set: the DataSetPP we are reading into
           f: a file-like object to read from
           ids_read: a `set` of array_ids that we have already read. when you read an array, check that it's not in this set (except